 At the conference held in 1955 in Indonesian City of Bandung that gathered chefs and prime ministers of mainly African and Asian states (that just became independent), among most active participants was Yugoslav president Josip Broz Tito.
 Together with Egyptian president Nasser and Indian Prime minister Nehru, Tito initiated the idea of Non-Aligned Movement.
 In the following year, 1956, Tito, Nasser and Nehru met in Yugoslavia, on the island Brioni, and elaborated conclusions of Bandung Conference emphasizing that division of the Blocks causes threats to international peace.
 Non-Aligned Sates as a Movement that gathered states that did not wanted to be part of Warsaw Pact (Eastern Block leaded by USSR) nor Western Block (leaded by USA) was officially inaugurated at the First Summit of Non-Aligned States held from September 1st – 6th 1961 in Yugoslav capital Belgrade.
 Participants were heads of states and/or prime ministers of 25 states from 4 continents.
 The status of observers has had delegations from three South American states (Bolivia, Brazil and Ecuador).
 Participants adopted a Declaration in which politics of peaceful co-existence as well as importance of non-aligning states in maintaining international peace was promoted as an alternative to blocks division that made a threat to international peace.
 Position of Yugoslavia as an initiator of the movement marked its foreign policy.
 On economic level, it opened the door for Yugoslav companies to get jobs on building infrastructure especially in the Middle East and Africa.

-Our senior interviewee Sylvia worked in Yugoslav delegation within Non-Aligned States Movement as translator for Spanish language.
+Our senior interviewee Sylvia from Serbia worked in Yugoslav delegation within Non-Aligned States Movement as translator for Spanish language.